leocornus/leocornus.tracclient/README.rst

 LICENSE
 =======

-Leocornus.tracclient is released with `GPL v2 licencse`_
+Leocornus.tracclient is released with `GPL v2 license`_
 (LICENSE-GPL2.txt).
 Please see the license file for details of the license.
 You are free to use, modify and distribute this software,